TESTING RULES AND FREQUENTLY ASKED QUESTIONS CRCR EXAM

 Q. Will I receive confirmation of my exam registration?

-A. A confirmation e-mail with instructions will be sent prior to the exam.
+A. A confirmation email with instructions will be sent prior to the exam.
+If you do not receive this confirmation email three days before the test, please contact the Chief Examiner immediately.

 Q. What if I need to cancel my registration?